-Professor Joe Cain is UCL Professor of History and Philosophy of Biology and Head of Department for UCL Department of Science and Technology Studies (STS).
+Professor Joe Cain is Professor of History and Philosophy of Biology in UCL Department of Science and Technology Studies (STS).

-Professor Joe Cain is an expert in the history of evolutionary biology, especially Darwin, Darwinism, and the synthesis period in evolutionary biology.
-Prof Joe Cain’s research interests include the history of evolutionary studies (especially the synthesis period in evolutionary studies), Darwin and Darwinism, history of science in London, and history of natural history.
+Professor Joe Cain is an expert in the history of evolutionary biology, especially Darwin, Darwinism, and the synthesis period in evolutionary studies.
+Prof Joe Cain’s research interests include the history of evolutionary studies, Darwin and Darwinism, history of science in London, history of eugenics, and history of natural history.
 Recent projects include: use of jokes in science to measure tribal affiliations, romantic collaborations in modern science, and the famous dinosaur statues in London’s Crystal Palace.

 In 2016, Joe ended his “Film Nights” series, a 10+ year collaboration with UCL Grant Museum of Zoology that showed, for free, classic and obscure films related to the history of natural history.
 Films included “Creature from the Black Lagoon,” “The Blob,” “The Lost World,” “20,000 Leagues Under The Sea,” and the shamefully popular “Attack of the Killer Shrews”.
 This series served as a setting to develop a new model for public engagement in the cinema.